Shoaib-33/Disease-Prediction-Based-on-Symptoms/README.md

 - LGBM classifier

 ## Project Files
-1.The main project is in the file named "Project_ML.ipynb 2.All the accuracy comparison is in the file named "Accuracy_crosschecking"
+* The main project is in the file named "Project_ML.ipynb
+* All the accuracy comparison is in the file named "Accuracy_crosschecking"

 ## All the pkl files are the saved trained models